 4. Ponce Inlet

 This southern part of our beach destination is full of activities and dining options for all to enjoy.
-More than just an inlet, this area is home to the tallest lighthouse in Florida, the Ponce Inlet Lighthouse and Museum.
+More than just an inlet, the quaint Town of Ponce Inlet is home to the tallest lighthouse in Florida, the Ponce Inlet Lighthouse and Museum.
 Open for tours, the lighthouse also hosts special events throughout the year.
 While you’re here, learn about the wonders of sea life at the Marine Science Center or go for an aquatic adventure with Ponce Inlet Watersports.